VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 5.md

 **Date: Sept 16 - 21st**

 ## 1) Accomplishments this week 5
+   - Researched the assigned tool
-   - Assigned each member of the team a tool to research
+   - Presented tool to faculty advior, received feeback
    - Kennedy -- Vercel and Traditional approach with NLP
    -